gits2501/twiz/README.md

 * **Haste**

-     On the server we have a decision point where if we already have user's access token (stored from a previous authorization ie. in database) we can use haste (on diagram the *yes* branch ).
+     On the server we have a decision point where if we already have user's `access token` (stored from a previous authorization ie. in database) we can use `haste` (on diagram the *yes* branch ).

-     Haste is a process where you verify access token freshness (verify credentials) with twitter and if it's fresh you can immediately go for a twitter api requests user actually wants.
+     Haste is a process where you verify `access token` freshness (verify credentials) with twitter and if it's fresh you can immediately go for a twitter api requests user actually wants.
 Checking token freshness is checking that user didn't revoke right to your app of doing things on it's behalf and such.

-     This is usefull for scenarios where you save user's access token after first authorization and then just chech for it's freshness before you go for an api request.
-User do not need to be bothered every time with 3-leg OAuth, there is no interstitials page.
-With haste you are the one who *remembers* user authorization instead of letting twitter to do it (like it does on the /oauth/authenticate).
-All in order to have smooth user experience, like for instance in case /oauth/authorize stops working as expected.
+     This is usefull for scenarios where you save user's `access token` after first authorization and then just chech for it's freshness before you go for an api request.
+User do not need to be bothered every time with 3-leg `OAuth`, there is no interstitials page.
+With haste you are the one who *remembers* user authorization instead of letting twitter to do it (like it does on the `/oauth/authenticate`).
+All in order to have smooth user experience, like for instance in case `/oauth/authenticate` stops working as expected.
+Or when redirection page flashes for the moment before user is returned to app and you would like to remove it.

-     If this is the first time a user is making a request (and we dont have the access token) then we just continue the whole OAuth flow (on diagram the *no* branch).
-One of twiz's features is very easy switching between any of your oauth workflows while having a redundant machanism for smooth user experience (haste) as an option.
+     If this is the first time a user is making a request (and we dont have the `access token`) then we just continue the whole `OAuth flow` (on diagram the *no* branch).
+One of twiz's features is very easy switching between any of your `OAuth` workflows while having a redundant machanism for smooth user experience (`haste`) as an option.

 In order to efficiently and safely use twiz make sure you:
  1. **Provide HTTPS** all the way (client ---> server --> twitter),
- 2. In browser install twiz-client, on server install twiz-server
+ 2. In browser install `twiz-client`, on server install `twiz-server`
  3. Create [app account](https://apps.twitter.com/app/new) on twitter
  4. Users (of your app) must have twitter accounts